kliu57/go-go-web/README.md

    `python --version`

-2. Clone this repository locally.
+2. Open a terminal and navigate to where you want go-go-web to be stored.
+Clone this repository locally.

    `git clone https://github.com/kliu57/go-go-web.git`